jeremiahbuckley/quantum-computing-notes/README.md

 - Work through all of the popular metaphors and frameworks and detail how these fall short or obscure our understanding.
 - Explain as much of the known quantum world as possible, while being clear about areas of uncertainty that we have to accept.

 Some 5-minute marketting videos from IBM.
-These aren't going to help anyone work on quantum computing, but they are short, cool, and inspiring with lots of interesting factoids around IBM's quantum computing physical plant.
-[7 minute intro to the physical computer, 2018](https://www.youtube.com/watch?v=b-0ZNlqaSBE) [6.5 minute overview, 2019](https://www.youtube.com/watch?v=QRaEvXF4YBg),
+These aren't going to help anyone work on quantum computing, but they are short, cool, and inspiring with lots of interesting factoids around IBM's quantum computing physical plant: [7 minute intro to the physical computer, 2018](https://www.youtube.com/watch?v=b-0ZNlqaSBE), [6.5 minute overview, 2019](https://www.youtube.com/watch?v=QRaEvXF4YBg)